-The provision of street furniture on key walking corridors creates a more comfortable pedestrian experience and supports maintenance efforts over time.
+The provision of street furniture on key walking corridors creates a more comfortable pedestrian experiences.
 The range of street furnishings may include benches, garbage / recycle bins, planters, bike racks and other amenities.
 Desired locations for street furniture include Town Centre streets and other key pedestrian corridors, as well as at bus stops.
 Attention should be given to the placement of street furniture to ensure they do not impede pedestrian travel.